The 3 Types of Dachshunds: Do You Know Them All?

-The wire-haired Dachshund has a rough, wiry, thick and tight outer coat, with a thinner and softer undercoat.
-They have eyebrows and a beard which resemble those of a schnauzer.
+The wire-haired Dachshund has a rough, wiry, thick, and tight outer coat, with a thinner and softer undercoat.
+They have eyebrows and a beard that resemble those of a schnauzer.
 Wire-haired Dachshunds are the least common variety in the U.S. and the newest coat variety appearing in breeding standards.
 The coat needs weekly brushing.

 One of the Most Popular Dog Breeds in America